Menu

 Obviously, this one is borrowed from English.
 And another one, quite popular, was borrowed from Arabic:

-אַהֲלָן - [ ahalan ] - hello - is a short version of Arabic "Ahalan wa-sahalan" (Welcome).
+אַהְלָן - [ahalan] - hello - is a shortened version of the Arabic "Ahalan wa-sahalan" (Welcome).

 As you can see, even these "10 ways" are giving you enough of learning materials. :) Enjoy!